What is a good CTR?

 What Impacts CTRs?

-Search network text and shopping ads on Google will most likely have higher CTRs than display campaigns.
+Search network text and shopping ads on Google will most likely have a higher CTR than display campaigns.
 However, retargeting/remarketing ad campaigns often have better CTRs than other types of display campaigns.

 Ad relevance is a determinant of how well an ad relates to the keywords that an advertiser is targeting with the ad.
 The more closely your keywords and ads relate to each other, the more relevant the ad will be to online searchers and the more likely it is to yield a high CTR.
 Ad relevance is a great tool to help you identify keywords that are not the best in boosting your ads to perform well.